Visiting the Palace of Justice in Monaco Town: Ornate, Legal Symbol of the Principality

 This ornate, neo-Florentine style building was commissioned in 1922 by Monaco's ruling monarch HSH Prince Louis II, who reigned from 1922 until 1949.
 Its design was the responsibility of Monégasque architect Fulbert Auréglia.
 The building was inaugurated on May 1, 1930.

 Italian sea tuff stone was used, quarried in Borgio-Vereza and Finale-Marine.
-Two different stone colours were noticeably employed in its contruction: a darker stone for the steps, in comparison to the white, upper section of the building.
+Two different stone colours were noticeably employed in its contruction: a darker stone for the steps, in comparison to the white, upper section of the building (2).
 It is said that this was done in order for the structure to stand in contrast with the white stone of nearby Monaco Cathedral.
 This neighbouring building is probably much better known internationally than the Palace of Justice, because of highly publicized events such as the wedding of HSH Prince Rainier III and Grace Kelly (who thus became HSH Princess Grace) in 1956.

 Also worth seeing

 Visitor attractions in Monaco are plentiful; a very few of these by way of summary would include: Monaco Cathedral, almost adjacent to the Palace of Justice; the Prince's Palace frontage and its daily changing of the guard ceremony; the Napoleon Museum situated in a wing of the Prince's Palace.
 The Oceanographic Museum in Monaco-Town and the Stamp and Coin Museum in Fontvieille attract many visitors.